 What does Exodus 3:18 mean?

-This is part of God's message to the "elders of Israel," to be delivered by Moses when he returns to Egypt.
-God has already stated His intention to free Israel from their oppression, and to give them control of a prosperous homeland.God also promised Moses the Israelite elders would "listen to your voice."
-Moses was initially concerned that the Hebrews still living in Egypt would have no desire to listen to him (Exodus 2:14; Exodus 3:13).
-And yet, God's prediction here will be confirmed; Exodus 4:31 says "the people believed" the message of Moses and his brother Aaron.
+This is part of God's message to the authority figures among the Hebrew people.
+It is to be delivered by Moses when he returns to Egypt (Exodus 3:16–17).
+God has already stated His intention to free Israel from their oppression and to give them control of a prosperous homeland.God also promised Moses that these Israelite elders would heed his words.
+Moses was initially concerned that the Hebrews still living in Egypt would have no desire to listen to him (Exodus 2:14; 3:13).
+God's prediction here will be confirmed, as "the people believed" the message (Exodus 4:31).

-The next step in God's plan is for Moses and the elders of Israel to confront the king of Egypt—the Pharaoh—and request a three-day journey into the wilderness to make sacrifices to the Lord.
-Some have asked why God would instruct Israel to make this request, since the ultimate plan was to free Israel from Egypt entirely.
-In part, this request is meant to show the obstinacy of Egypt's rulers—they won't even approve such a minor detour, let alone complete freedom.
+Next in God's plan is for Moses and the elders of Israel to confront the king of Egypt—the pharaoh—to request a three-day journey.
+This is to make sacrifices to the Lord.
+Readers familiar with the story might ask why God would instruct Israel to make this request if His ultimate plan was to free Israel from Egypt entirely.
+In part, this appeal will show the obstinacy of Egypt's rulers: they won't even approve a minor detour, let alone complete freedom.

-The completion of this order takes place in Exodus 5:3.
-As expected, Pharaoh rejects the request, instead forcing the Jews to make bricks without straw, a move that greatly increases their workload.
-God will follow this event with the plagues predicted later in this chapter (Exodus 3:20; 7—12).
+The completion of these instructions (Exodus 5:3) results in the expected answer.
+Pharaoh will reject the request, instead making a spiteful order which forced the Jews work even harder.
+God will follow this rejection with the plagues predicted later in this chapter (Exodus 3:20; 7—12).
 This request for a three-day journey is also repeated in Exodus 8:27.
 Interestingly, the plague of darkness would last three days, with no one working during this time (Exodus 10:22–23).
-Once again, Egypt's attempts to thwart God will result in the exact consequences they seek to avoid.
+Egypt's attempts to thwart God will result in the exact consequences they seek to avoid.